Home

 Put simply, this is all about how people's needs influence and drive their behaviour.
 People need to see what is in it for them and to sense that "fair play" is being exercised to all concerned.
 Clearly a basic understanding of this is foundational to the psychological underpinning of successful change management and the strategies for managing change that will deliver that.

-These theories also totally support and underpin the findings and practical observations of Goleman, Katzenbach, Pearson, Axelrod and others referred to in Inspirational Motivation and the research and thought leadership highlighted in Leading Change.
+These process theories of motivation also totally support and underpin the findings and practical observations of Goleman, Katzenbach, Pearson, Axelrod and others referred to in Inspirational Motivation and the research and thought leadership highlighted in Leading Change.

-The two main process theories of motivation are Expectancy Theory and Equity Theory.
+The two main process theories of motivation are:

 Expectancy Theory